MAOliver/notebooks/README.md

 # notebooks
-Repository for all my IPython notebooks
+Repository for all my Jupyter notebooks